 If you are located outside the United States and you interact with our website or provide us personal data, then your personal data may be transferred to the United States.
 If you are based in the European Economic Area (EEA) or Switzerland, please be informed that the United States is not in the list of countries that the European Commission considers adequate to the protection of personal data.
 However, we provide appropriate safeguards for your data in the US.

 For personal data we receive from the EEA and Switzerland, DySi has self-certified with the U.S. Department of Commerce under the U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.
-As of the date above, we have submitted our application for self-certification with the Department of Commerce and are awaiting their approval.

 For Purposes of Privacy Shield compliance enforcement, DySi acknowledges thatit will be subject to the investigatory and enforcement powers of the United States Federal Trade Commission (FTC).
 To learn more about the Privacy Shield program, and to view DySi’s certification, once approved, please visit https://www.privacyshield.gov.

 The Website is not directed at children under the age of 18.
 We do not knowingly solicit or collect personal data from children under the age of 18.

 You have the right to opt-out of receiving marketing materials from us.In addition, if you are in the EEA and Switzerland you have certain privacy rights recognized under the General Data Protection Regulation (GDPR), for instance the right to request access to information, rectification, or erasure.